magiccodingman/Magic.IndexedDb/README.md

 | `Execute()` | Executes the MagicQuery and returns the results as an `IEnumerable<T>`. |

 These MagicQuery methods allow you to build complex queries similar to standard LINQ in C#.
 Remember to call the `Execute` method at the end of your MagicQuery to execute the query and retrieve the results.

-# Where Query Capabilities Documentation

-This documentation explains the various query capabilities available in the `Where` method.
-The `Where` method provides a way to filter collections or sequences based on specific conditions.
-It allows the use of standard operations, string comparison functions, and case insensitive string comparisons.

 ## Standard Operations